gscales/Exch-Rest/HowCanIExamples.md

 # How Can I Examples #

-How can I can the last Email in my Mailbox ?
+How can I get the last Email in my Mailbox ?

     Get-EXRLastInboxEmail

-How can I can I get the Last Email in a Shared Mailbox ?
+How can I get the Last Email in a Shared Mailbox ?

     Get-EXRLastInboxEmail -MailboxName mailbox@domain.com